woodrowwiest/FCND-Estimation-CPP/README.md

  git clone https://github.com/udacity/FCND-Estimation-CPP.git
  ```

- 2. Import the code into your IDE like done in the [Controls C++ project](https://github.com/udacity/FCND-Controls-CPP#development-environment-setup)
+ 2. Import the code into our IDE like done in the [Controls C++ project](https://github.com/udacity/FCND-Controls-CPP#development-environment-setup).
+I will be using Xcode.

- 3. You should now be able to compile and run the estimation simulator just as you did in the controls project
+ 3. We should now be able to compile and run the estimation simulator.

 ### Project Structure ###

-For this project, you will be interacting with a few more files than before.
+For this project, we will be primarily interacting with the following files:

- - The EKF is already partially implemented for you in `QuadEstimatorEKF.cpp`
+ - The EKF `QuadEstimatorEKF.cpp` which is already partially implemented for us.

- - Parameters for tuning the EKF are in the parameter file `QuadEstimatorEKF.txt`
+ - Parameters for tuning the EKF `QuadEstimatorEKF.txt`

- - When you turn on various sensors (the scenarios configure them, e.g. `Quad.Sensors += SimIMU, SimMag, SimGPS`), additional sensor plots will become available to see what the simulated sensors measure.
+ - When we turn on various sensors (the scenarios configure them, e.g. `Quad.Sensors += SimIMU, SimMag, SimGPS`), additional sensor plots will become available to see what the simulated sensors measure.

  - The EKF implementation exposes both the estimated state and a number of additional variables.
 In particular: